gazebosim/sdf_tutorials/pose_frame_semantics/pose_frame_semantics_1-7.md

 </model>
 ```

-Three properties of frame is defined above: the frame's name, another frame that
+Three properties of frame are defined above: the frame's name, another frame that
 it attaches to, and the initial pose of the frame.
 The `//frame//@name` is a required attribute and must be non-empty and unique.
 The `//frame/@attached_to` is optional and specifies the link or nested model to
 which the `//frame` is attached.
 To differentiate from `//pose/@relative_to`,
 `//pose/@relative_to` only defines the initial pose of the frame, whereas
 `//frame/@attached_to` determines the new pose resulted from any movement
 of model_2.

 Empty `//frame` tag can be interpreted as having an identity pose relative to
 `//frame/@attached_to`.
 The four frame examples below are equivalent.